abinit/abinit/doc/installation.md

 you might continue to read the present Web page, and try to perform the speed tests, as well as the other tests.

-## How to make the automatic tests?
+## How to execute the automatic tests?

-The workhorse script to run the tests is called runtests.py .
+The workhorse script to run the tests is called runtests.py.
 It is very flexible.
-A reasonable set of tests (those contained in the fast and v"x" directories), can be run automatically by issue inside the ~abinit/tests directory the command:
+A reasonable set of tests (those contained in the fast and v"x" directories), can be executed automatically by issuing inside the ~abinit/tests directory the command:

     ./runtests.py